 - In the Poseidon Saga, and after his invincible Golden Spear is destroyed, Chrysaor Krishna also assumes a meditating position to draw energy from the Kundalini.
 The point is driven even further when his Chakras manifest and Shiryu must destroy them with Excalibur in order to defeat Krishna.

-- The serene state of mind in G Gundam works exactly like this.
+- The serene state of mind in Mobile Fighter G Gundam works exactly like this.

 - The titular character of Naruto can pull this after learning senjutsu; however, he doesn't have any way to defend himself during the meditation so its uses are limited.